GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ZoneEnd
 ```

-## TrackVCAFolderModeDisplay, ToggleFXOffline, and ToggleFXBypass Now Display String and Integer (Based on Widget Type)
+## TrackVCAFolderModeDisplay, ToggleFXOffline, and ToggleFXBypass Now Display String and Integer (Based on Feedback Processor Type)
-Depending on what type of widget these actions are assigned to, CSI will either return the surface an integer (e.g. 0 for off, 1 for on) or return a string value (e.g. 'Offline').
-This change is particularly helpful because a MIDI feedback processor, like an MCU, is expecting an integer value for the TrackVCAFolderMode action to work, but on an OSC display, a string would be far more meaningful.
+Depending on what type of Feedback Processor these actions are assigned to, CSI will either return the surface an integer (e.g. 0 for off, 1 for on) or return a string value (e.g. 'Offline').
+Example: on an OSC surface, you may want ToggleFXBypass to return "Bypased/Active" if using the FB_Processor, or 0/1 if using the FB_IntProcessor.

 ## Bug-Fix: ToggleFXBypass Now Respects FX Chain Bypass Status
 ToggleFXBypass would return the incorrect status if the plugin was enabled by the entire FX Chain was bypassed.
 This has been corrected.